MI5 could not have prevented Fishmongers’ Hall terror attack, inquest told | Press and Journal

 She added: “We cannot investigate people forever.”

-She said both strands of intelligence were uncorroborated, however the detail about any apparent intention to commit an atrocity was not passed on to Mappa.
+She said both strands of intelligence were uncorroborated, but the detail about any apparent intention to commit an atrocity was not passed on to Mappa.

 Jurors heard that MI5 opened a new investigation into Khan in August 2018 in readiness for his release into the community in December.